wp-plugins/yournewsapp/readme.txt

 == Upgrade Notice ==
+= 0.7.3 =
+- supported language: portuguese
+- new alert message for push send success
+- remove not required "Title 2 Color"
+- teaser can be setup from category, recent posts or individually (wait for app update)
+- support extern css an javascript from blappsta
+- bug fix

 = 0.7.2 =
 - support blogs with only pages
 - no crah anymore if there are no categories